douobb/2025-AI-FinalProject/README.md

 There are two options: to run locally, or using cloud services.

 1. Run `main_test.py`, here everything is packed together.
 Use this if you are using cloud services.
 Note: In Google Colab, you must mount with Google drive, and upload `main_test.py`,, as well as the `data_split/sea_removed/` and `data_split/prediction/` folder in the running directory.

-2. Run "main_test.py" locally.
+3. Run "main_test.py" locally.
+Note: make sure to inspect and adjust the output directories to your environment.

 After all rounds are completed, you should see the production of `loss.png` image, and `IntensityNet_model.pth` storing trained model parameters.